eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

             }
         ],

-        // An array of requirements.
-At least one requirement should be fulfilled to
+        // An array of one or several requirements.
+At least one requirement
-        // trigger this subscription.
+        // should be fulfilled to trigger this subscription.
+A requirement
+        // can have several conditions.
         "requirements" : [
             {
                 // Array of conditions.
-Here we use JMESPATH condition based on content in
+The key in the condition object must
+                // be "jmespath".
+The value can be any JMESPATH expression to
+                // extract data from the aggregated object.
-                // aggregated object.
-All conditions needs to be fulfilled in order for
+                // All conditions needs to be fulfilled in order for
                 // a requirement to be fulfilled.

                 "conditions" : [
                     {
                         "jmespath" : "identity=='pkg:maven/com.othercompany.library/artifact-name@1.0.0'"
+                    },
+                    {
+                        "jmespath" : "confidenceLevels[?name=='my_confidence_level']"
                     }
                 ]
             }